 10.4.9 During filling operation keep the filled ampoules separately for each breakdown, shift change, power breakdown, stoppage etc and assign lot number.

-10.4.10 Arrange the cassettes of vials lot wise in SS trays vertically in vacuum leak testing chamber tray and carry out the leak testing at 650 – 720 mm Hg for 30 minutes.
+10.4.10 Arrange the cassettes of vials lot wise in stainless steel trays vertically in vacuum leak testing chamber tray and carry out the leak testing at 650 – 720 mm Hg for 30 minutes.
 Do not use the leak vials for further media fill study.

 10.4.11 After leak test, transfer the goods vials in the clean plastic crates horizontally in cassette from one above the other, lot wise separately.